Career vs Vocation: What is the Difference?

 All of these obstacles can be overwhelming and depressing, but if you stay focused on your ultimate goal, you can move beyond them.
 Create a collage or journal that reminds you of why you’re doing what you do.
 Ask the following questions:

-What are the real reasons you started this work before it was about paying the bills or supporting your family?
+What are the real reasons I started this work before it was about paying the bills or supporting my family?

 Have something you can look at on the days you want to quit, or on the days you feel tempted to take a shortcut, that reminds you of the purity of your motives.
 Be reminded of your passion, your goal, and your cause.